nodejs/node-addon-api/doc/setup.md

 the error to JavaScript when the environment is terminating.
 In order to bypass this behavior such that the Node process will not terminate, define the preprocessor directive `NODE_API_SWALLOW_UNTHROWABLE_EXCEPTIONS`.

+Various Node-API constructs provide a mechanism to run a callback in response to a garbage collection event of that object.
+These callbacks are called [_finalizers_].
+Some finalizers have restrictions on the type of Node-APIs available within the callback. node-addon-api provides convenience helpers that bypass this limitation, but may cause the add-on to run less efficiently.
+To disable the convenience helpers, define the preprocessor directive `NODE_ADDON_API_REQUIRE_BASIC_FINALIZERS`.

+[_finalizers_]: ./finalization.md